reframejs/reframe/docs/usage-manual.md

 The page will always display the same time, namely the time when the page's HTML was generated at build-time.
 That's because `htmlStatic: true` makes Reframe generate the HTML at build-time (instead of request-time).
 And that's also because `domStatic: true` makes Reframe not hydrate the page:
-`TimeComponent` is not attached to the DOM, nor is it loaded in the browser, and it is only used to generate the page's HTML.
+`TimeComponent` is not attached to the DOM but is only used to generate the page's HTML.

 Removing `htmlStatic: true` makes Reframe generate the HTML at request-time.
 The page then shows the current time whenever the page (re-)loads.